 During Bradley’s six-hour testimony for the Boston double homicide, he also claimed that Hernandez shot between the eyes in 2013, and got him charged for witness intimidation as he was a key witness for the Boston murders.
 Bradley stated that the two had gone to a Miami strip club where Hernandez became paranoid after seeing two men as he believed they were police.
 When Bradley commented that they could after him after the “stupid shit” he did in Boston, Hernandez lost his temper.
 He then took him to a somewhat remote area, and shot in the head.
 Bradley survived the shot, but lost his right eye, and instead of cooperating with a police, decided to seek revenge.

 This initiated the long list of death threats the two exchanged.
 However, it was never proved who really shot Bradley.
 During the trial, a deleted text from Bradley to his lawyer was revealed:”Now u sure once I withdraw this lawsuit I won’t be held on perjury after I tell the truth about me not recalling anything about who shot me.”

-According to Hernandez’s defence, Bradley was shot due to a drug deal gone wrong, along with texts Hernandez sent to him where claimed that Bradley ws setting him up for “something I didn’t do”.
+According to Hernandez’s defense, Bradley was shot due to a drug deal gone wrong, along with texts Hernandez sent to him where it was claimed that Bradley was setting him up for “something I didn’t do”.
 While Bradley wanted him to compensate for what he lost.
 But Hernandez was acquitted of the charge.